-of their mandates and functions in this process. about roles and mandates, allocation and use of In countries where the relations between public resources, performance, and the impacts of nongovernment and government actors are their actions, whether positive or negative, toward very hierarchical, it can be difficult for NGOs to achieving road safety improvements is accessible participate as equal dialogue partners. to everyone who is interested.
-When NGOs can demonstrate the positive impacts of their work However, when NGOs are granted this right on a visible platform, this is likely to facilitate the willingness of governments to engage the NGOs.
-Thus, transparency is a critical enabling factor for meaningful NGO participation.
+The willingness of governments to engage NGOs may depend on the trust between government and NGOs.
+Transparency is vital for building trust and must be demonstrated by both the government and NGO.
+This means that information about roles and mandates, allocation and use of public resources, performance, and the impacts of their actions, whether positive or negative, toward achieving road safety improvements is accessible to everyone who is interested.
+When NGOs can demonstrate the positive impacts of their work on a visible platform, this is likely to facilitate the willingness of governments to engage the NGOs.
+Thus, transparency is a critical enabling factor for meaningful NGO participation.23

-and space for participation, they carry the responsibility to ensure their voices accurately represent facts, the diversity of views that may exist, and those who are likely impacted by the decisions.
-While NGOs can initiate and strengthen Transparency also demonstrates the NGOs' the lines of communication and interaction with accountability toward the people they represent and donors, as well as the commitment to government, governments must also be willing to engage and inform NGOs and allow NGOs to finding ways to solve problems toward the voice their concerns and work with government achievement of road safety targets.
-This means rather than exclude those who disagree with NGOs setting up systems to monitor their them.
-When NGOs face resource and capacity own performance and ensure the quality of constraints that prevent them from physically their work and considering ways to enhance participating in spaces where debates occur their knowledge and skills, in order to make for critical decision making, digital participation the greatest impact.
-NGO commitment and may be encouraged to still voice their concerns. accountability are thus important enablers of Thus, meaningful NGO participation may be meaningful NGO participation.
-The Global Alliance of NGOs for Road Safety bringing characterized by inclusive and representative participation.
-The NGO participation may be together NGOs for a common agenda and a facilitated through developing mutually agreedshared vision and networking may help create group accountability within the road safety upon procedures (protocols), which can ensure the participation is integrated into the ongoing NGO community. decision-making process.
+Transparency also demonstrates the NGOs' accountability toward the people they represent and donors, as well as the commitment to finding ways to solve problems toward the achievement of road safety targets.
+This means NGOs setting up systems to monitor their own performance and ensure the quality of their work and considering ways to enhance their knowledge and skills, in order to make the greatest impact.
+NGO commitment and accountability are thus important enablers of meaningful NGO participation.24 The Global Alliance of NGOs for Road Safety bringing together NGOs for a common agenda and a shared vision and networking may help create group accountability within the road safety NGO community.